Expanding solutions near unstable Lane-Emden stars: Introduction

-The functional $S_\mu(\rho)$ under the natural constrains $\mathcal{K}$ is bounded below.
-The minimum of this variational problem is attained by the Lane-Emden function for $\gamma \in \left( \frac{6}{5}, \frac43 \right) $.
-The compactness lemmas are provided in Section \ref{se2v28}.
-Then, we establish a class of invariant set of the Euler-Poisson equation.
+The functional $S_\mu(\rho)$ under the constraint $\mathcal{K}$ is bounded below when $\gamma<\frac{4}{3}$.
+In Theorem \ref{thm3.4}, we show that the minimum of this variational problem is attained by the Lane-Emden star $\left( \rho_{\mu},0\right) \ $ up to some translation.
+Then, we construct a family of non-empty invariant sets of the Euler-Poisson equations.
 The union of the invariant sets is equivalent to $\mathcal{I}$ in \eqref{eq1.14v34}.
-Following the similar argument in \cite{GLD}, to seek the global weak solution, some approximate solutions of approximate Navier-Stokes-Poisson equations need to be established.
-We show that the set $\mathcal{I}$ is invariant under the flow generated by the Euler-Poisson equations.
-And an approximate set is invariant under the flow generated by the approximate Navier-Stokes-Poisson equations.
-Then by the compensated compactness argument in Section 4 and Section 5 of \cite{GLD}, this gives the global weak solution of the Euler-Poisson equation.
-The key a priori estimates can be obtained which yield the weak solution globally exists if the initial data belongs to the invariant set $\mathcal{I}$.
-Further, with a virial type argument, we also show the inviscid gaseous star will expand conditionally.
-We can see the second derivative of the virial $\int_{\mathbb{R}^3} \rho |x|^2 \mathrm{d}x$ is closely related to the functional $Q$ which is strictly positive when the initial data is in the invariant set $\mathcal{I}$.
-This yields the moving interface of the fluid is growing with at least linear order when time tends to infinity. \end{itemize} }
+By similar arguments in \cite{GLD}, to show the existence of a global weak solution of Euler-Poisson system, we first construct strong solutions of Navier-Stokes-Poisson equations.
+The set $\mathcal{I}$ is shown to be invariant under the flow generated by the Navier-Stokes-Poisson equations.
+By using this invariant property, we get the a priori estimates of the internal energy of the solutions of the Navier-Stokes-Poisson equations when the initial data belongs to $\mathcal{I}$.
+Then, by similar arguments for the case $\gamma=\frac{4}{3}$, we obtain the existence of the global weak solutions of the Euler-Poisson equations for initial data in $\mathcal{I}$.
+Assume additionally that the global strong solution of \eqref{1.5}-\eqref{1.8} exists when the initial data belongs to $\mathcal{I}$.
+Then the set $\mathcal{I}$ is invariant under the flow generated by the Euler-Poisson equations.
+Moreover, the second derivative of the virial $\int_{\mathbb{R}^3} \rho |x|^2 \, \mathrm{d}x$ is shown to be bounded below by the functional $Q$ and therefore remains strictly positive.
+Consequently, the diameter of the support of the solution expand to infinity as time tends to infinity. \end{itemize}